 As an example of the effect of different lens modelling on the measurement of $H_0$, we can compare the H0LiCOW measurement of $H_0 = 73.3^{+1.7}_{-1.8}$kms$^{-1}$Mpc$^{-1}$~\citep{Wong:2019kwg}, which comes from six strong lensing time delays and is a 2.4\% precision measurement, with the TDCOSMO measurement, $H_0 = 74.5^{+5.6}_{-6.1}$kms$^{-1}$Mpc$^{-1}$~\citep{Birrer:2020tax}, which comes from the original six H0LiCOW lenses plus one new lens and is a 9\% precision measurement.

-The reduction in precision is mainly the result of relaxing certain assumptions in the H0LiCOW lens modelling.
-To combat this increase in uncertainty, the TDCOSMO team added 33 additional lenses from the SLACS catalogue in order to provide more information on the mass profiles of the TDCOSMO lenses.
-This data and its nuisance parameters were combined with the original seven lens dataset in a hierarchical Bayesian manner, leading to a final measurement of $H_0 = 67.4^{+4.1}_{-3.2}$kms$^{-1}$Mpc$^{-1}$, which is in statistical agreement with both the H0LiCOW measurement and the measurement from the seven TDCOSMO lenses alone.
+The reduction in precision is mainly the result of relaxing certain assumptions in the H0LiCOW lens modelling\nht{, namely making a choice of parameterisation for the lens mass profiles which is maximally degenerate with the so-called mass--sheet degeneracy, which I explain further below.} To combat this increase in uncertainty, the TDCOSMO team added 33 additional lenses from the SLACS catalogue in order to provide more information on the mass profiles of the TDCOSMO lenses.
+This data and its nuisance parameters were combined with the original seven lens dataset in a hierarchical Bayesian manner, leading to a measurement of $H_0 = 67.4^{+4.1}_{-3.2}$kms$^{-1}$Mpc$^{-1}$, which is in statistical agreement with both the H0LiCOW measurement and the measurement from the seven TDCOSMO lenses alone.